robenkleene/design-references/illustrator/illustrator.md

 - "Expand" means to make the different elements that make up an object into separate objects, usually this means turning the stroke into a separate object.
 - "Expand Appearance" is the same as "Expand" but for "Appearance" effects.

+## Saving

+Unfortunately, there's no way to bypass the `Illustrator Options` pane when saving a new document.